The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Analysis of Counterfactual Input OOD-ness

-We train additional CT models for BERT-Base on SNLI, with ten random seeds per model, for all \texttt{Replace} functions except Marginalize, since this function is exceedingly expensive to use during Counterfactual Training due to the required Monte Carlo sampling and model-based imputation.
+We train additional CT models for BERT-Base on SNLI, with ten random seeds per model, for all \texttt{Replace} functions except Marginalize, since this function is exceedingly expensive to use during Counterfactual Training.
+For further details, see the Supplement.

-In this evaluation, the tokens to be hidden from the model are selected uniformly at random without replacement.
-We sample 10 random masks per data point and take the majority prediction on the corresponding 10 ablated data points as the model's overall prediction.
-The exception to this procedure is Marginalize, since it is much more computationally expensive than other methods, and therefore we use only one random explanation per input.
-Note that we use a subset of 10k train points for each task, and we perform this experiment on validation splits because the experiment motivates method design choices in Sec.~\ref{sec:methods}.

-\textbf{Results for \texttt{Replace} functions.} We show the results of this experiment in Fig.~\ref{fig:replace_results}, via boxplots of the drops in accuracy for each of the 10 models per condition.
-First, we describe differences in \texttt{Replace} functions for Standard models, then we discuss the effect of Counterfactual Training.